JonKirkpatrick/A1-Bandits/README.md

 ## Structure

-- `docs/`: Source files for the Sphinx documentation.
+- `docs/`: PDF manual for using my python modules.
-- `docs_html/`: Built HTML files for the Sphinx documentation.
 - `my_module/`: Python modules for the project.

 In the python modules I have written, every function, class and method has been furnished with a docstring